Kevin Surace

 Just days ago, after the Aflac breach, we warned the industry: phishing-proof MFA isn’t a luxury—it’s a necessity.
 Now, we’re seeing the same threat actors use the same techniques with the same results.

 “How many breaches do we need before we replace security theater with real security?”
 Surace asked.
-“Token isn’t just another MFA solution.
+“Token isn’t an MFA solution at all.
 It’s phishing-proof, fool-proof, and deployable in a single day.”

 Ready to move to phishing-proof MFA?
 Request a Demo.